datenstrom/yellow/STYLEGUIDE.md

 * Give multiple examples for users to copy/paste, if unsure add more examples.
 * Review the entire documentation from the perspective of the user.
 * Don't use the words "easy, flexible, user-friendly".

+You should use the following guidelines for your extension:

+* Extension names should be a singular word, no spaces, e.g. `Core`, `Edit`, `Fika`.
+* Version numbers should begin with the release number, e.g. `0.9.1`, `0.9.2`, `0.9.3`.
+* Descriptions should be one line, e.g. `Core functionality of your website`.
+* File names should use use kebab-case, the extension name is used as prefix,
+  e.g. `fika.php`, `fika.css`, `fika.js`, `fika-library.min.js`, `fika-stack.svg`.
+* Repository names should use kebap-case, e.g. `yellow-core`, `yellow-edit`, `yellow-fika`.
+* Repository documentation should be in `English`, other languages are optional.
+* Repository screenshots/thumbnails should be in PNG image format, e.g. `SCREENSHOT.png`.
+* Repositories should have a flat folder structure, file actions are stored in file `extension.ini`.
+* Keep extensions relatively small, sweet and focused on one thing, if unsure do less.
+* Don't have more than one extension per repository.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).